I've been using Slack as my main form of work communication for over five years. And still, every day, I discover a new feature that gives me 😍.

 Pro tip: if you're used to pressing

-The Do Not Disturb feature on Slack works magic.
-Because no matter how hard you try to ignore the notifications when they're on, you will not—especially if you have Slack on your phone.
-By turning on Do Not Disturb, all your notifications will be muted.
+The Notification schedule feature on Slack works magic.
+Because no matter how hard you try to ignore the notifications when they're on, you will not.
+By setting a notification schedule, you'll receive notifications during preset days and times.

-You can manually turn notifications off whenever it's time to focus or it's after hours, but then you'd have to remember to do that, which is clearly not happening.
-Instead, use Slack's Do Not Disturb schedule feature.
-In the Notifications tab in your preferences, scroll down to Do Not Disturb, and check the box.
-Then select the hours you want.
+You can manually pause notifications whenever it's time to focus, or it's after hours, but then you'd have to remember to do that, which is clearly not happening.
+Instead, use Slack's notification schedule feature.
+In the Notifications tab in your preferences, scroll down to Notification schedule.
+Then select the days and hours you want.

 A lot of us at Zapier also use Clockwise to automatically turn off notifications during Google Calendar meetings.
 Or, if you want the minute-by-minute control but still want to save time, you can use natural language to tell Slack what to do.
 Type

-/dnd and then the amount of time you want your Do Not Disturb on.
+/dnd and then the amount of time you want want to pause your notifications.
 For example,

 /dnd for 15 minutes or